 How to reboot an Android device

-It’s important to note that depending on the model, Android devices respond differently to a pressed Power button.
+It’s important to note that Android devices respond differently to a pressed Power button, depending on the model.
 For example, if you press the Power button for 10 seconds on a Xiaomi smartphone, the device will reboot immediately.

 How to hard reset an Android device

 Performing a hard reset, also known as a factory reset, is a more drastic troubleshooting step that can help resolve persistent software issues, including the green screen problem.

 However, it’s essential to note that a hard reset will erase all data and settings on your device, so it’s crucial to back up any important information before proceeding.